gorandalum/fluent-result/README.md

 ### Chaining

-However the full benefit of using the result library is more visible when using chaining and utilizing other methods that return Result values.
+However the full benefit of using the Fluent Result library is more visible when using chaining and utilizing other methods that return _Result_ values.

 Some other methods to use while chaining:
 ```java